What Is a Soft Tissue Sarcoma?

 - Dermatofibrosarcoma protuberans is a slow-growing cancer of the fibrous tissue beneath the skin, usually in the trunk or limbs.
 It grows into nearby tissues but rarely spreads to distant sites.

 - Fibromatosis is the name given to fibrous tissue tumor with features in between fibrosarcoma and benign tumors such as fibromas and superficial fibromatosis.
 They tend to grow slowly but, often, steadily.
 They are also called desmoid tumors, as well as the more scientific name musculoaponeurotic fibromatosis or just aggressive fibromatosis.
 They rarely, if ever, spread to distant sites, but they do cause problems by growing into nearby tissues.
 They can sometimes be fatal.
-Some doctors consider them a type of low-grade fibrosarcoma; but others believe they are a unique type of fibrous tissue tumor.
+Some doctors consider them a type of low-grade fibrosarcoma; but others believe they are a unique type of fibrous tissue tumors.
 Certain hormones, particularly estrogen, make some desmoid tumors grow.
 Anti-estrogen drugs are sometimes useful in treating desmoids that cannot be completely removed by surgery.

 - Hemangioendothelioma is a blood vessel tumor that is considered a low-grade cancer (meaning it grows slowly and is slow to spread).
 It does grow into nearby tissues and sometimes can spread to distant parts of the body (metastasize).
 It may start in soft tissues or in internal organs, such as the liver or lungs.